tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Differentiation and homeostasis of effector Treg cells are regulated by inositol polyphosphates modulating Ca<sup>2+</sup> influx
  - subclass of Tregs express Foxp3, activated Foxp3<sup>+</sup> Tregs differentiate into effector Treg (eTreg) cells to maintain peripheral immune homeostasis and tolerance
 # Digital spatial profiling of melanoma shows CD95 expression in immune cells is associated with resistance to immunotherapy
+# Dissecting the tumor microenvironment in response to immune checkpoint inhibitors via single cell and spatial transcriptomics
+ - good summary of cancer immunity cycle for me: cancer cells generate neoantigens, present on MHC, APCs sample antigens and present fragments via MHCI/II, APCs traffic to lymph nodes (due to signals from proinflammatory cytokines) and induce expansion and differentiation of naive T cells into cytotoxic effector T cells that migrate to tumor, recognize cancer cells via TCR-pMHCI docking, kill cancer cells, release more neoantigens
+ - programs that promote response/resistance to immunotherapy: cell cycle genes (CDK4/6) repress resistance to ICB and sensitize tumors (in mice), TCF7 (transcription factor involved in T cell differentiation) levels higher in responders
 # Distinct cellular mechanisms underlie anti-CTLA-4 and anti-PD-1 checkpoint blockade
  - goal: elucidate mechanism by which ICI (immune checkpoint inhibitors) induce tumor rejection
  - mass cytometry approach to profile effects of ICI on tumor immune infiltrates in human melanoma and murine tumor models